|

 Our son adores Walt Disney World.
 However, any child occasionally gets overwhelmed, overstimulated, and tired in hot, busy parks.
 Most adults do too!
 With autism, taking a break from the hustle and bustle is especially important.
 We’ve listed our favorite quiet places at Magic Kingdom for families with autism.

-Some links on this page may be affiliate links, meaning we receive a small commission from the sale, but the price is the same for you.
+Some links on this page may be affiliate links, meaning we receive a small commission from the sale; however, the price remains the same for you.
 We only endorse products that we love.

-Preparation is vital- we bring fidget toys and sensory tools to help get us through challenging situations, like as we flick to find a Disability Access Service reservation time.
-Here is a list of our favorite quiet places at Magic Kingdom for families with autism so that you can recharge with the iPad, have a drink, and wait for our DAS or Genie+ time.
+Preparation is vital.
+We bring fidget toys and sensory tools to help us through challenging situations, such as when we need to find a Disability Access Service reservation time.
+Here is a list of our favorite quiet places at Magic Kingdom for families with autism, so you can recharge with your iPad, grab a drink, and wait for your DAS or Lightning Lane.

-Going to Disney’s Contemporary Resort requires some careful discussion with the family.
+Visiting Disney’s Contemporary Resort requires careful consideration with the family.
 In our household, we need to prepare for any significant location change.
-However, if you are fed up with the crowds at Magic Kingdom but not done for the day- this is a quiet space, removed from the parks but just a monorail ride away!
+However, if you are fed up with the crowds at Magic Kingdom but not done for the day, this is a quiet space, removed from the parks but just a monorail ride away!

 The Contemporary resort in front of the marina at sunrise

 You will leave the Magic Kingdom and head towards the Contemporary via monorail or walkway.
 If you follow the signs toward the marina, you will find the perfect place to relax.
-There’s an outdoor area with a quiet wooden deck, picturesque nature views, and entertaining water sports.
+There’s an outdoor area featuring a quiet wooden deck, picturesque natural views, and engaging water sports.

 One of my favorite secret quiet spaces at Magic Kingdom is the winding pathway that connects Tomorrowland to the Storybook Circus.
-If you’re looking for solitude, head to the back of Storybook Circus by the Barnstormer and the Fantasyland train station.
+Head to the back of Storybook Circus by the Barnstormer and the Fantasyland train station.

 Crowd of people walking below Tomorroweland arch and sign in Magic Kingdom

 You will find a peaceful pathway that meanders past the Tomorrowland Speedway and the Walt Disney World Railroad.
-Service animals also can use the restroom in this area, which ends next to the Space Mountain gift shop.
+Service animals are also permitted to use the restroom in this area, which is located next to the Space Mountain gift shop.

 When you enter the park, the Main Street USA Train Station stands proudly over the park.
-While it can be noisier and busy when the train departs and arrives, it is otherwise quiet and relaxing.
-A bonus is that the Main Street train station is shaded and cool, and there are a couple of benches to relax.
+While it can be noisier and busier when the train departs and arrives, it is otherwise quiet and relaxing.
+A bonus is that the Main Street train station is shaded and cool, with a couple of benches available for relaxation.

-There is additional freedom from the crowds near the entrance to the park if you know where to look.
+There is additional freedom from the crowds near the park entrance if you know where to look.
 Walk down Main Street USA and head to the left after Casey’s Corner and before the Crystal Palace.
 While this area is not entirely abandoned, it is a little oasis compared to the rest of the street.
 The First Aid station is next to the Baby Care Center.
-However, the smell of dirty diapers is a little overwhelming, so I would avoid going inside if your child has an acute sense of smell.
+However, the smell of dirty diapers can be a bit overwhelming, so I would advise against going inside if your child has a particularly acute sense of smell.

 landscape photography of Walt Disney's Cinderella castle under blue sky with clouds

 Make like the Robinson Family and head towards the treehouse.
 The treehouse is shaded and quiet, but there are a lot of stairs to climb.
 While this is often an empty attraction, people continuously ascend behind you, and you either have to keep moving or let them pass.
 We always enjoy taking a break from the crowds to visit this walk-through peek into the Robinson family’s home.
 However, during hectic times of the year, there may be a wait, and it will NOT be quiet.
-Check the Swiss Family Treehouse attraction wait times!
+Check the wait times for the Swiss Family Treehouse attraction!

 Behind the Ye Olde Christmas Shop in Liberty Square is a quiet space with a view over the castle and the lagoon.
-The only caveat here is that this is rather crowded during parade times.
+The only caveat here is that the area can be quite crowded during parade times.
 We try to avoid the hour before the parade because it can get a little crowded.

 Magic Kingdom child wearing sunglasses and eating sandwich